Powered by Blogger.

 And then there’s everything else.

-Kaklong said she wants to move to a new house—somewhere in Kampung Jalan Panchor Kulim.
+Kaklong said she wants to move to a new house somewhere in Kampung Jalan Panchor Kulim.
 She plans to rent a place there.
 I don't want follow her.
 I mean I cannot be with her.
 But at Kedai she asked me either I will follow her or not.
 So...
 Maybe I’ll follow her.
 I mean, if I don’t, how else am I going to help her with Kedai, right?
+But sumpah lah, I don't want to live with her and her children anymore.

 I know this post is messy.
 It’s not inspirational.
 It’s not pretty.
 But it’s honest.
 And maybe that’s all I have to offer right now.